CSCfi/openstack-bastion/README.md

 inaccessible network.
 This is useful in the context of an OpenStack project as you don't necessarily want to reserve a floating IP for all your instances.
-This way you can isolate certain resources so that there is only a single point of access to them and also reserve floating IP addresses so that you don't need as big of a quota.
+This way you can isolate certain resources so that there is only a single point of access to them and also conserve floating IP addresses so that you don't need as big of a quota.
 Wikipedia has more information:

 https://en.wikipedia.org/wiki/Bastion_host